CopilotAdventures

 • Battle cells can be represented by a 🤺.

-• Display the current scores for each creature right below the grid after each move.
+• Display the current scores for each creature right below the grid after each round.

-• At the end of the battle, return the total points each creature accumulated.
+• At the end of the game, return the total points each creature accumulated.

 Constraints